appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-03-01-working-with-schemas-action-filter.md

     Expanding the complex object & complex object collection will display all the attributes present.
 ![importing-schema6](/staticfiles/Transformation/media/importing-schema6.png)
 **Note:**
-•	The user must save each node individually.
+(a) The user must save each node individually.
 There is no way the user can save it on the whole.
-•	This process is same for both the XML and JSON formats.
+(b) This process is same for both the XML and JSON formats.
 9. For WSDL format, the URL File should be provided for extracting the complex object & complex object collection.
 ![importing-schema7](/staticfiles/Transformation/media/importing-schema7.png)
 10. Click on the SAVE button individually for the saving each of the nodes.